Organic Beauty Week Launch Event

 Organic Beauty Launch Week

 Today sees the launch of Organic Beauty Week, and last week Nic from Black Book Communications kindly invited me to the launch event.
 Held at Whole Foods High Street Kensington, there was a showcase of Soil Association certified organic brands, and a talk by Hemsley & Hemsley, two sisters Jasmine and Melissa, on a mission to get us all to eat better, real whole foods!

-I am a new fan of the Hemsley sisters, because they know their stuff and they are not trying to encourage vegetarianism or veganism, which is something in my opinion we see way too much of these days.
-As a former vegetarian I feel like I am allowed to say such things!
-Now, everyone has a right to choose what they eat, but I don’t believe a no meat diet to be sustainable for our bodies, and for those who are concerned about sustainability of the planet, buy grass-fed, organic meat and steer well clear of intensively farmed cheap meats.
+I am a new fan of the Hemsley sisters because they know their stuff and they are not trying to encourage vegetarianism or veganism, which is something that, in my opinion, we see way too much of these days.
+As a former vegetarian, I feel like I am allowed to say such things!
+Now, everyone has a right to choose what they eat, but I don’t believe a no meat diet to be sustainable for our bodies, and for those who are concerned about the sustainability of the planet, buy grass-fed, organic meat and steer well clear of intensively farmed cheap meats.
 If you think it’s too expensive, eat less meat and pile up your veggies, for the truth is most of us eat far more than we need to, and if you eat a smaller portion and wait 15 minutes after eating you will find you reach satiety in most instances.
 This was a point that Hemsley & Hemsley touched on, and I agree.

 Coincidentally, I was looking at Jasmine of the two sisters and thinking, “I know her, I’m sure I know her!”
 When Jasmine said that she used to be a model, the penny dropped.
 In what seems a previous life, she had come for a model casting I was holding for a fashion brand I worked for.